Web Resource Last Updated: 16-05-2024

 e.g. Humulin M3, Mixtard 30/70, NovoMix30

-If you take mixed insulin twice a day and are flying east to west, on the London to Mexico City flight, you could take your usual two injections per day plus an extra injection of quick-acting insulin (supplied by your clinic) eight to ten hours after your first injection of the day.
+If you are flying westwards, e.g London to Mexico City, you could take your usual two injections per day plus an extra injection of quick-acting insulin (supplied by your clinic) eight to ten hours after your first injection of the day.
 This would be just before the time of your usual third meal.
 Take your next dose of mixed insulin with your fourth meal.
 This way you will be taking four meals plus snacks on that day, but the time difference will lengthen the day by six hours.

-If you are going on the same west-to-east Mexico City to London flight as above, you could miss your second injection of mixed insulin and instead take an injection of quick-acting insulin (supplied by your clinic).
+If you are flying eastwards eg Mexico City to London, you could miss your second injection of mixed insulin and instead take an injection of quick-acting insulin (supplied by your clinic).
 The dose will be about the same as the quick-acting component of your usual mixture.
 You would then only be having two meals plus snacks on that day, but the day would be six hours shorter because of the time difference.

 General points